nuxeo/nuxeo-marketplace-sample/README.md

 Here, we are embedding a lot of bundles and libraries which are useless because already included in the basic Nuxeo distribution but that cannot be detected by the build process.

- * Explicit method.
+### Explicit method.

-5 directories, 8 files, 1,6MB.
+5 directories, 8 files, 1.6MB.
+Build time: 3s.

     explicit/
     |-- install